-For the remaining four States, the District of Columbia the Virgin Islands, and Guam, mortality statistics for 1963 are based on information obtained directly by NCHS from copies of the original certificates received from the registration offices.
+For the remaining four States, the District of Columbia, the Virgin Islands, and Guam, mortality statistics for 1984 are based on information obtained directly by NCHS from copies of the original certificates received from the registration offices.

 In 1974, States began coding medical (cause-of-death) data on computer tapes according to NCHS specifications.
-The year in which State-coded medical data were first transmitted to NCHS is shown below for the 16 States now furnishing such data
+The year in which State-coded medical data were first trans-